Catalytic Converter Theft Prevention

 Thieves take the stolen Catalytic Converters to metal recyclers.
 The recyclers pay up to $120 for some converters for the precious metals inside them.
 Victims pay an average of $1,500 (or an average $250/$500 insurance deductible) to get the converter(s) replaced.
 But the cost can be as much as $5,000.

 If your Catalytic Converter has been stolen, you will know right away when you start your vehicle.
-It will sound like you don't have a muffler at all (like loud motorcycle mufflers).
+It will sound like you do not have a muffler at all (like loud motorcycle mufflers).
 It is OK to drive your vehicle directly to a muffler/dealer shop to get the Catalytic Converter replaced.
 You do not need your vehicle towed to the shop.
 If your vehicle qualifies (which is based on the make, model and year of your vehicle), replace your stolen Catalytic Converter with an aftermarket Catalytic Converter.
-They don't have nearly the same recyclable value, as a result, it is unlikely the aftermarket Catalytic Converter would be stolen.
+They do not have nearly the same recyclable value, as a result, it is unlikely the aftermarket Catalytic Converter would be stolen.

 How are Catalytic Converters removed from vehicles?